Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

 * Checkout the branch containing the bug fixes and/or new feature.
   Re-install the system as necessary.
 Test the system with typical use cases.
-Think out how a novice user will experience this portion of the Submitty system.
+Think about how a novice user will experience this portion of the Submitty system.
 Is it clear and intuitive?
 Are the instructions (on page or on submitty.org) clear?
 As appropriate leave comments for the PR author with specific suggestions for